Topics Map > FAQ

 - Does Collaborate support non-Latin characters?

 Yes.
-Blackboard provides more information on the topic (Blackboard KB article).
+Blackboard provides more information on the topic in the Blackboard KB.

 - Does Collaborate support live captioning?
 Yes.
 According to Blackboard, "The Closed-Captioning feature provides a mechanism, through closed-captioning text, to view a transcript of the session, while the session is in progress.
 Anyone in the session can view the closed-captioning text, but a moderator must give themselves, a participant or another moderator the permission to enter closed-captioning text.
 More than one person may be given the permission of entering closed-captioning text."